eric-downes/20sq-blog/README.md

 ### Previewing

 Since the blog uses Jekyll, you will need to [install it](https://jekyllrb.com/docs/installation/) to be able to preview your contents.
-Once the installation is complete, just give navigate to the repo folder and give `bundle exec jekyll serve`.
+Once the installation is complete, just navigate to the repo folder and give `bundle exec jekyll serve`.
 Jekyll will spawn a local server (usually at `127.0.0.1:4000`) that will allow you to see the blog in locale.

 ## Usage